giaf/blasfeo/tests/README.md

 	Define all possible tests

 - `batch_run.json`:
-	Define current test run to be excuted
+	Define current test run to be executed
 	Check validity against the schema

 ### Build and execution